Thursday, 31 October 2024

 Great Crested Tern.

-Probably the most common large size terns coming to our shoreline every year in year out as compared to the Lesser Crested Tern.
+Probably the most common large size terns coming to our shoreline every year-in and year-out as compared to the Lesser Crested Tern.

 Here is what I consider a rare and historical find (at least for me)